icabulo/02-ejercicio-Profile-Card/README.md

 ### Useful resources

 - [Flexbox tutorial](https://www.youtube.com/watch?v=tXIhdp5R7sc) - This helped me figuring out how to use Flexbox properties.
-- [Grid tutorial](https://youtu.be/rg7Fvvl3taU) - This is and overview tutorial for Grid.
+- [Grid tutorial](https://youtu.be/rg7Fvvl3taU) - This is an overview tutorial for Grid.
 - [Position property](https://youtu.be/IfMYDsorYXw) - This is an amazing tutorial for position property basic concepts.

 ## Author